 When candidates talk about women’s issues, they generally refer to two main components: access to contraception and access to abortion.
 The ‘War on Women’ refers to the idea that Republicans seek to deprive women of both concepts.
 In the past, these issues sold – especially among single women voters.
 According to the Women’s Voices Women Vote Action Fund, President Obama captured 67% of the single women vote in 2012, partly due to his campaign’s focus on ‘reproductive health’.
 But by focusing too entirely on these policies, lawmakers and candidates reduce women to the sum of their reproductive organs, and not much else.

-According to the National Women’s Law Center, 60% of adults living in poverty are women.
+According to the National Women’s Law Center and one of the recent Prosper loans reviews, 60% of adults living in poverty are women.
 Women have higher acceptance rates to college than men, but that also means that they’ll drag a hefty burden of student loan debt around with them for years after graduation.
 Therefore, women are concerned about jobs, unemployment, and underemployment, because those student loan bills aren’t going to pay themselves.
 Women worry about the housing market, and whether there will be enough money left over after paying off student loans, to purchase a space that they won’t have to share with their five friends from college, especially one that isn’t their parents’ basement.

 Women think about the deficit, because they can do simple math and understand that it’s not financially sound to operate in the negative.
 They wonder how long it’s going to take them, their children, and their children’s children to satisfy trillions of dollars in debt that they didn’t help accrue.
 Women care about gun ownership, because they understand that it’s crucial to be able to defend themselves and their families if the need should arise.
 Women are concerned about foreign policy (over 200,000 of them serve in active duty military, after all) and whether their children are safe in their schools and homes from invasion, violence, and disease.